Tegh25/DeltaHacks8/README.md

 ## How it Works

-This python program uses the Spoonacular API to search up recipes based on the ingredients inputted by the user.
+This python program uses the Spoonacular API to search up recipes based on any number of ingredients inputted by the user.
+The user must input each ingredient separated by `, ` so that it may look something like this:

+`Onion, Carrot, Tomato`

 The API is called twice, once inputting the user inputted ingredients to search for recipes and again inputting the recipes that were found in the first search to return a link to the recipe and information about any additional ingredients needed.

 The Spoonacular API returns http requests in json, the program uses the json package in python to process the APIs outputs and prints the desired results in the end.